Acidburn0zzz/pydio-sdk-java-v2/README.md

 **If you would like to contribute to the pydio java SDK, you are very welcome** :)

 ## Initializing project
 The project uses third party libraries that are already referenced in the pom.xml file.
-So you have cloned and imported the project you have nothing to do but make sure that Maven is enable in your IDE.
+So once the project is cloned and imported you have nothing to do but make sure that Maven is enabled in your IDE.

 ## How to add the Pydio java SDK to your project
-To add the Pydio java sdk to your project, you only need to make it referenced by your project.
+To add the Pydio java SDK to your project, you only need to make it referenced by your project.
 For example if you are using eclipse, follow theses steps:
 	- Right-click on your project --> Properties --> Project references --> select the Pydio java SDK --> OK